jhoelzel/jhoelzel.github.io/about.md

 - Storage and Backups with longhorn

 Github excerpts:
+- SpInvalidFileNameFinder is a command-line tool written in Go that helps you find and optionally rename files and folders with invalid names for SharePoint.<https://github.com/jhoelzel/SpInvalidFileNameFinder>
+- Consoleman is a command-line utility that acts like Postman but runs in the console.
+You can use it to send HTTP requests to APIs and inspect the responses.
+Disclaimer: I am aware that this does not much more than curl, but it is an exercise using ASCII interfaces with golang and to prove the point that it is possible without dependencies. <https://github.com/jhoelzel/consoleman>
 - Simpleapp is a simple app that defines a basic kubernetes app i use in my trainings.
 It contains a simple MVC structure for packages, a Mux subrouter integration, kube manifests and an easy to learn structure. <https://github.com/jhoelzel/simpleapp>
 - Auto Updating base images This image is based on mcr.microsoft.com/azure-cli and integrates mongodb-tools in order to easily backup databases in a production aks. <https://github.com/jhoelzel/docker-azure_cli-mongodb_tools>
 - Cronor is a kubernetes cron job image with one task: change our deployment depending if it's day or night.
 This is a showcase of how easily the kubernetes api can be implemented directly into your code in multiple ways.  <https://github.com/jhoelzel/cronor>